+Several open tabs can slow down Safari and eat up precious system resources.
 The issue is exacerbated if you set Safari to open all links in new tabs, leaving you with a bunch of tabs that you probably don’t even know are open.

-How to automatically close open Safari tabs
+How to set Safari to automatically close open tabs

 2) Choose Safari from the main list.

 3) Tap Close Tabs underneath the Tabs heading.